-A two-week summer institute for teachers
+A virtual summer institute for teachers

 New Bedford Whaling Museum, New Bedford, Massachusetts